 Research is still developing in this area with experts divided on whether these unresolved symptoms are a result of structural damage and disrupted neuropathways or rather related to psychological factors, as the most common symptoms — headache, dizziness, and sleep problems — are similar to those often experienced by people diagnosed with depression, anxiety, or post-traumatic stress disorder (PTSD).
 Additionally, those with a history of depression, anxiety, or PTSD, as well as factors such as significant life stressors, a poor social support system, and lack of coping skills see higher frequencies of developing post-concussion symptom.
 Developing post-concussion symptoms does not, however, seem to be related to the severity of the initial injury.

-Baseline neurocognitive testing, such as ImPACT, has become standard practice to best provide a pre- and post-injury comparison of brain function.
-Tests like ImPACT are designed to be tools to guide return to physical and academic activities, however they are in no way a diagnostic test.
-"Passing" the ImPACT test after injury does not mean that the student-athlete did not sustain a concussion.
+Baseline neurocognitive testing, such as Concussion Vital Signs (CVS), has become standard practice to best provide a pre- and post-injury comparison of brain function.
+Tests like CVS are designed to be tools to guide return to physical and academic activities, however they are in no way a diagnostic test.
+"Passing" the CVS test after injury does not mean that the student-athlete did not sustain a concussion.
 It merely means that the injury did not appear to significantly affect neurocognitive functioning in the categories measured by the test.

 Most acute concussions can be managed by your school athletic trainer in conjunction with your primary-care physician, however, as discussed above, some cases do require more specialized evaluation and oversight.
 Specialty-trained physicians can perform targeted evaluations to identify specific deficits in individuals suffering from an acute concussion or post-concussion syndrome.
 These specialized individuals can best assess, treat, and coordinate care for the full spectrum of physical, cognitive, and emotional factors involved in concussion management.